Model

 Summary

-The Fairness Design model expresses the relationships between E and O as a series of equations that correspond to concomitant scenarios in the design process.
+The Fairness design model expresses the relationships between E and O as a series of equations that correspond to concomitant scenarios in the design process.
 The equations are then graphed to visualise each scenario and identify zones of fairness, which occur under conditions when E ≅ O.

 To understand these relationships, we need to first consider the principles of inequality, equality, fairness, and fairness design.
 As such, we begin with a comparative analysis of these 4 principles, each illustrated to show similarities and key differences in their applications.